• Skip to primary navigation

 • Help

-One of the ways of saving this energy and keeping warmer is to allow less heat to be transmitted out of the floor and, at the same time, to allow less of the external cold in the ground to be transmitted into the house via a cold concrete floor slab.
+One of the ways of saving energy and retaining heat in the home is to allow less heat to be transmitted out of the floor and, at the same time, to allow less of the external cold in the ground to be transmitted into the house via a cold concrete floor slab.

 Slab insulation